LJH Teakle Award

 The L.J.H.
 Teakle Award will be awarded for outstanding effort in promoting and raising the awareness of soil science in Australia via extension activity with Soil Science Australia and/or the wider community.

 The L.J.H.
-Teakle Award consists of a medal and certificate provided by Federal Council.
+Teakle Award consists of a certificate provided by Federal Council.

 The Teakle Committee shall judge all nominations for the L.J.H.
 Teakle Award.